sbidy/MacroMilter/README.md

 ## Macro whitelist
 To allow only a special and wellknown macro code, add the SHA256 hash to the Macrohash part in the configuration file.
 You will find the raw macro hash in the macromilter log file `INFO [ID] The macro hash is: <the sha256 value>`.
 Please use only this one!
+Keep in mind, that the file hash has also to be deleted form the "hashdatabse".

 ## TBD
 * Config-File error handling